On Annihilator Multiplication Modules: Introduction

-Multiplication modules are significant because they encompass several important classes of modules, including simple modules, cyclic modules, and von Neumann regular rings and modules.
-A ring $A$ (not necessarily commutative) is defined as von Neumann regular if, for each $a$ in $A$, there exists $x$ in $A$ such that $a = a x a$ \cite{von}.
+Throughout the paper, we focus only on commutative rings with a nonzero identity and nonzero unital modules.
+Let $A$ always represents such a ring and $E$ represents such an $A$-module.
+A ring $A$ (not necessarily commutative) is defined as \textit{von Neumann regular} if, for each $a$ in $A$, there exists $x$ in $A$ such that $a = a x a$ \cite{von}.
 Von Neumann originally introduced these rings due to their connection with continuous geometry \cite{von}.
 Their algebraic significance has become increasingly recognized in recent years.
 In 2018, Jayaram and Tekir extended the concept of von Neumann regular rings to modules by introducing $E$-von Neumann regular and weak idempotent elements.
-Specifically, an element $a$ in $A$ is $E$-von Neumann regular (or weak idempotent) if $aE = a^2E$ (or $a - a^2 \in ann_{A}(E)$).
-An $A$-module $E$ is called a von Neumann regular (vn-regular) module if, for each $e$ in $E$, $Ae = aE = a^2E$ \cite{JaTe}.
-Every vn-regular module is also a multiplication module.
+Specifically, an element $a$ in $A$ is said to be an \textit{$E$-von Neumann regular} (or \textit{weak idempotent}) if $aE = a^2E$ (or $a - a^2 \in ann_{A}(E)$).
+An $A$-module $E$ is called a \textit{von Neumann regular} (for short, \textit{vn-regular}) \textit{module} if, for each $e$ in $E$, $Ae = aE$ for some $E$-von Neumann regular element $a\in A$ \cite{JaTe}.
+It is easy to see that every vn-regular module (vn-regular ring) is also a multiplication module (a multiplication ring).
 Furthermore, Jayaram and Tekir demonstrated that a finitely generated $A$-module $E$ is vn-regular if and only if, for each $e$ in $E$, there exists a weak idempotent $a$ in $A$ such that $Ae = aE$ \cite[Lemma 5]{JaTe}.
 In functional analysis, Baer $*$-rings serve as the algebraic counterparts of von Neumann algebras.
 Every von Neumann algebra is a Baer $*$-ring because the right annihilator of any subset is generated by a projection.
 This relationship underscores the structural importance of projections in operator algebras and positions Baer $*$-rings as an algebraic framework for the study of annihilators and projection lattices.
-Kaplansky defined a Baer ring as a ring $A$ in which the annihilator $ann(S) = \{a \in A : aS = 0\}$ of any subset $S$ of $A$ is generated by an idempotent $b$ in $A$ \cite{Kaplansky}.
+Kaplansky defined a \textit{Baer ring} as a ring $A$ in which the annihilator $ann(S) = \{a \in A : aS = 0\}$ of any subset $S$ of $A$ is generated by an idempotent $b$ in $A$ \cite{Kaplansky}.
 Subsequently, Kist refined this definition by considering $S$ as a singleton, rather than an arbitrary subset.
-According to Kist \cite{Kist}, a ring $A$ is a Baer ring (also referred to as p.q.
+According to Kist \cite{Kist}, a ring $A$ is a \textit{Baer ring} (also referred to as p.q.
 Baer or P.P. ring) if, for every $a$ in $A$, there exists an idempotent $b$ in $A$ such that $ann(a) = bA$.
-The present paper adopts Kist's definition of a Baer ring.\\
+The present paper adopts Kist's definition of a Baer ring.
+Let $V$ be a submodule of $E$ and $K$ a nonempty subset of $E$. \textit{The residual} of $V$ by $K$ is denoted by $(V:_{A}K)=\left\{a\in A:aK\subseteq V\right\}$.
+When $V=(0)$ and $K$ is a submodule of $E$, we prefer $ann(K)$ to denote $((0):K)$.
+In particular, for each $e\in E$, we use $ann(e)$ instead of $ann(Ae)$.
+An $A$-module $E$ is said to be a \textit{torsion-free} if $ann(e)=0$ for every $0\neq e\in E$ \cite{Sharp}. $E$ is said to be a \textit{faithful module} if $ann(E)=0$.
+It is clear that all torsion-free modules are faithful, and the converse is not true in general.
+For instance, $ \mathbb{Z} $-module $ \mathbb{Z} \oplus \mathbb{Z} _{n}$, where $n\geq2$ is a faithful module which is not torsion-free.
+Recall from \cite{JaTeKo} that an $A$-module $E$ is said to be a \textit{Baer module} if for each $e\in E$ there exists a weak idempotent $a\in A$ such that $ann(e)E=aE$.
+Also, they defined an $A$-module $E$ to be an \textit{annihilator multiplication} if for each $e\in E$, there exists a finitely generated ideal $I$ of $A$ such that $ann(e)=ann(IE)$.
+The authors in \cite[Proposition 2.8]{JaTeKo} showed that every finitely generated von Neumann regular module is a Baer module, and also they proved that every finitely generated Baer module is also an annihilator multiplication module (See, \cite[Lemma 2.1]{JaTeKo}).
+Furthermore, \cite{JaTeKo} established that annihilator multiplication modules provide a link between the theory of Baer modules and Baer rings.
+Specifically, a finitely generated $A$-module $E$ is a Baer module if and only if $E$ is an annihilator multiplication module and $A/ann(E)$ is a Baer ring \cite[Theorem 2.14]{JaTeKo}.